CalebH1208/MR_Data_Visualization_Tool/README.md

     pickle, a python object serialization tool.
 These objects are stored as .MRGO files (Mizzou Racing Graph Objects), and can be loaded back in with the "Open Saved Graph" feature.
 Note that graphs are stored with their data and header info, so these graphs do not need their original data to be also loaded, and cannot be modified and saved again once loaded up.
+Saved graphs will be opened as popout window graphs.

 - Clear Graph